tenseoverflow/hen.ee/_posts/2021-07-15-searx-guide.md

 ## Need help?

-Check out <a href="https://github.com/searx/searx/issues?q=is%3Aissue">Searx's github issues</a> and <a href="https://github.com/searx/searx/discussions/categories/installation-issue-official-wiki">discussions page</a>.
+Check out <a href="https://github.com/searx/searx/issues?q=is%3Aissue">Searx's Github issues</a> and <a href="https://github.com/searx/searx/discussions/categories/installation-issue-official-wiki">discussions page</a>.
 Also check <code>nginx -t</code> for any errors with Nginx.

-If you have any issues or questions you can also <a href="/contact">contact me</a> and I'll be glad to respond.
+If you have any issues or questions you can also <a href="/contact">contact me</a>, and I'll be glad to respond.

-Congratulations on setting up Searx and thanks for reading.
-Support me <a href="/instances#donate">here</a> if it helped you.
+Congratulations on setting up Searx and thanks for reading. <a href="/instances#donate">Support me by donating</a> if it helped you.